Tuas Bus Terminal

-Tuas Bus Terminal (Chinese: 大士巴士终站) is a bus terminal located in Tuas in the western part of Singapore.
+Tuas Bus Terminal is a bus terminal located in Tuas in the western part of Singapore.
 This terminal serves industrial workers at Jurong Industrial Estate and Tuas Industrial Estate from Boon Lay Bus Interchange.
 It is connected to the Tuas Link MRT station, allowing for convenient transfers.

 History

 The terminal was relocated to a new site above the Tuas Depot on 7 October 2017.
 On 18 June 2017, 2 new services, Bus Services 247 and 248, were introduced in conjunction with the Tuas West MRT Extension opening.
 On 7 October 2017, all 4 services were relocated to the new site.

 In January 2024, a contract was awarded to TOA Corporation for the construction of the Tuas Transport Hub, serving as a new bus terminal for the area.
 Construction of the bus terminal is projected to be completed in April 2025.

 Bus Contracting Model

 Under the Bus Contracting Model, all bus services operating from Tuas Bus Terminal are under Jurong West Bus Package, operated by the anchor operator, SMRT Buses Ltd.